Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

   -c FILTER_MODE, --filter_mode=FILTER_MODE
                         An integer that dictates the filter imposed of the data.
 MODES: {0, 1, 2}.
-Mode 0: Only take Questions that have N_in number of tokens and only take Answers that have N_out number of tokens.
+Mode 0: Only take Questions that have n_in number of tokens and only take Answers that have n_out number of tokens.
 Mode 1: All of Mode 0 AND Questions must have a '?' token.
 Mode 2: All of Mode 0 AND Question & Answer must have a '?' token.
                         Default = 0